tfsjohan/cv/README.md

 **Databases.** SQL Server since 1997.
 PostgreSQL increasingly.
 Some NoSQL (RavenDB, Azure Cosmos DB).
 I understand what each is good for and when to reach for something different.

-The truth: I don't love any of these tools more than the others.
+The truth: The exact tool or framework is not important to me.
 What matters is whether they let me think clearly about the problem and build fast with less friction.
 Boring tools are good tools.

 ---